 Third it’s organic.
 Zorzal Cacao has a story that goes well beyond just being organic and direct trade.
 Reserva Zorzal has set aside 70% of its 1,019 acres as “forever wild”, devoted to the wintering grounds of Bicknell’s thrush, which of course benefits biodiversity and many other species.
 This rare and threatened bird breeds on remote mountaintops in the Northeastern United States.
 Seeing or hearing one is a rare treat even for experienced birders, and its habitat in dense hemlock forests makes even getting the chance of seeing one or hearing its nasal trill the thrill of a lifetime.
 It winters in the DR, where it is called the Zorzal de Bicknells, in the dense cloud forest, and because its habitat is shrinking both in its wintering grounds and breeding grounds, cooperative efforts between conservation organizations in the United States and the DR are forging real progress in maintaining populations of this rare songbird.

 This is a versatile bean.
-Roasts taken to 240-245 will have fewer caramel notes but may lack chocolate notes.
+Roasts taken to 240-245 will have fewer caramel notes but may lack chocolate notes and really are not to my tastes.
 250-255 F brings out the chocolate.
 260-265 really allows this bean to sing.
 There is fruit enough to carry through whatever you do.

 I personally like this bean roasted a touch heavier than many.
 In general, try giving this bean an extra 2-3 minutes roasting at a slightly hotter (10-15 F) temperature than you normally would for many beans and see what you think.
 I wait until I hear a few beans popping, and still give it a 2-3 minutes.